-Prepare for the Air Marshal Written Test
+Prepare for the Federal Air Marshal Test With Accurate Practice

 Have a question?
-Contact me at: ask_asif@jobtestprep.com
+Contact me at:

 What Is the Federal Air Marshal Test?

-The federal air marshal FAMS Assessment Battery test is a three-exam aptitude battery consisting of a Logic-Based Reasoning Test, the Written Test, and an SJT.
+The federal air marshal test, or FAMS Assessment Battery test is a three-exam aptitude battery consisting of a Logic-Based Reasoning Test, the Written Test, and an SJT.
 You will be sent an invitation with detailed explanations after filling the online job application.

 The vast majority of scenarios, questions, and statements contained on the exam are job-related.
 English usage and grammar, problem-solving, decision-making, and memory skills are all highlighted on the Federal Air Marshal exam as part of the hiring process.